Two wheeler tyres – Different types, pros & cons

 4. Radial Tyres

-This type of motorcycle tyres have a different construction where the ply cords radiate at 90-degree angles to the centre line of the tread.
-The body cords run directly from bead to bead, allowing for a more flexible sidewall than other type of tyres.
+This motorcycle tyre has a different construction.
+The ply cords radiate at 90-degree angles to the tread’s centre line.
+The cords run directly from bead to bead.
+This allows for a more flexible sidewall than other types.

 Advantages of Radial Tyres